simonjodet/cv/resume.md

   * Managing the technical aspects of the project (architecture) and participate in the Project Steering Group meetings
   * Work using the Agile/Scrum methodology and help creating the project’s backlog
   * Define the technical dependencies between all the components of the solution and choose the best performing and most secured solution

 **Assignment:** Coaching

   * Train developers and quality engineers to the use of Git
-  * Help define the best way to use Git in an Agile development process
   * Introduce the teams to the best practices (« DRY, KISS, YAGNI »)

 ### Domain Architect, Web, F-Secure (Security, Online backup) – 2009-2011